citahub/cita/cita-jsonrpc/README.md

 * gasUsed: QUANTITY - The amount of gas used by this specific transaction alone.
 * contractAddress: DATA, 20 Bytes - The contract address created, if the transaction was a contract creation, otherwise null.
 * logs: Array - Array of log objects, which this transaction generated.
-* root : DATA 32 bytes of post-transaction stateroot
+* root: DATA 32 bytes of post-transaction stateroot.
 * errorMessage: String, execution error message.

 Receipt error messages: